 The collection of mandates that follows is far from comprehensive, but addresses several dozen aspects of planning practice that are most often gotten wrong, causing the greatest harm to our society and the planet.
 When a majority of planners have the knowledge and the courage to get these things right, the profession will achieve the positive outcomes it needs to regain the public trust and enter a new era of civic leadership.

-This pledge is directed specifically at professional planners, but it concerns all the professions that together shape the built environment, including urban design, architecture, landscape architecture, civil engineering, economic development, and real estate.
+This pledge is directed specifically at professional planners, but it concerns all the professions that together shape the built environment, including urban design, architecture, landscape architecture, civil engineering, economic development, real estate, and governance.
 Moreover, with the increasing democratization of the planning process, one need not be a planning professional to influence planning.
 For that reason, anyone is welcome to sign the Pledge to indicate their solidarity with its message.

 Sign the Pledge